Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Pause the search when

-• Every request is a one-off emergency
+• Every request is an isolated emergency

 • No one can approve process changes